 It's impossible and unattainable.

 It's okay not to have all the answers.
-As stepmoms (especially childless ones) we often feel insecure and like we have no idea how to parent, so we try our hardest to pretend like we have it all together.
-Like we KNEW what we were signing up for.
+As stepmoms (especially childless ones) we often feel insecure and like we have no idea how to parent.
+So we overcompensate and try our hardest to pretend like we have it all together.
+We pretend like we KNEW what we were signing up for.

 Mistakes are inevitable.
 Just do the best you can and when you know better, do better!